corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/performance-testing/r3-performance-runs.md

 ## Test Plan

 For the test, JMeter server instances on 4 node machines and the simple notary machine all connect to one node via RPC to drive the tests.
-A external JMeter client uses the `NightlyBenchmark.jmx` test plan to run the tests.
+An external JMeter client uses the `NightlyBenchmark.jmx` test plan to run the tests.